zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 ### Completed Features

 - [x] Users can play worlds created by other users by rotating the cannon (with the 's' and 'f' keys) and firing cannonballs (on mouse click).
+- [x] Cannon will fire with variable force that is tracked by an oscillating force-meter on the side of the world.
 - [x] On level completion, user is taken back to their starting point (either 'All Worlds', 'My Worlds', or 'My Favorites'), their time is saved, and the world's completion count is incremented.
 - [x] Users can build new worlds from scratch by positioning the cannon, the target/bucket, and adding new obstacles and adjusting their dimensions and angle.
 - [x] Users can save their world mid-edit to return to later, or post it immediately to the database to be played by other users.